square/leakcanary/docs/recipes.md

 </resources>
 ```

-## Uploading to a server
+## Customizing the handling of analysis results

-You can change the default behavior to upload the analysis result to a server of your choosing.
+You can change the default behavior of what to do when LeakCanary is done analyzing a heap dump, for example to upload the analysis result to a server of your choosing.

 Create a custom [OnHeapAnalyzedListener](/leakcanary/api/leakcanary-android-core/leakcanary/-on-heap-analyzed-listener/) that delegates to [DefaultOnHeapAnalyzedListener](/leakcanary/api/leakcanary-android-core/leakcanary/-default-on-heap-analyzed-listener/):